Reigate College Reigate College

 • As an introduction and to give you some background information, please begin by watching the following Turkish broadcast about the British Museum’s exhibition on the Greek world, Troy: Myth and Reality.

-• Is there any truth in the tale of Troy?
-Homer’s epic accounts of the Trojan War are among the most influential narratives in world history.
+• Make some notes on things you find particularly interesting and then jot down your thoughts on this question: Homer’s epic accounts of the Trojan War are among the most influential narratives in world history.
 But are they rooted in reality – or mere myth?

 • Why is the author sceptical about whether the war of Troy ever happened in the first place?